-Foreign currency gains (losses): Foreign currency gains (losses) primarily reflects the effect of changes in foreign currency exchange rates on transactions that were denominated in currencies other than U.S. dollars.
-During the year ended December 31, 2019 and 2018, these losses were primarily related to the effect of remeasuring cash held in foreign currencies into U.S. dollars and the changes in exchange rates.
+Foreign currency gains (losses): Foreign currency gains (losses) primarily reflects the effect of changes in foreign currency exchange rates on transactions that were denominated in currencies other than the functional currency of the related entity.
+During the year ended December 31, 2021 and 2020, these losses were primarily related to the effect of remeasuring cash held in foreign currencies into their related functional currencies.

-Interest expense: Interest expense increased due to an increase in our principal amount of indebtedness outstanding during the period resulting from additional real estate investments acquired in 2018 and 2019.
+Interest expense: Interest expense increased primarily due to the net increase in our principal amount of indebtedness outstanding during the period resulting from additional real estate investments acquired in 2020 and 2021.

-Interest and other income: Primarily relates to interest and dividend income associated with our investments in real-estate related securities.
-We made our initial investment in real estate-related securities in the fourth quarter of 2018 and have continued to invest additional amounts since that time.
-The increase in interest and dividend income earned during the year ended December 31, 2019 compared to 2018 is due to our continued investing in real estate-related securities throughout 2019.
+Interest and other income: Primarily relates to interest and dividend income associated with our investments in real estate-related securities.
+The increase in interest and dividend income earned during the year ended December 31, 2021 compared to 2020 is due to additional investments in real estate-related securities made during the year.

-Benefit (provision) for income taxes: Provision for income taxes changed from a \$9,000 provision for the year ended December 31, 2018 to a \$1.0 million benefit for the year ended December 31, 2019 as a result of changes in our deferred tax assets and liabilities related to book / tax timing differences at our international subsidiaries.
+Benefit (provision) for income taxes: The change from a \$4.4 million benefit to a \$4.0 million provision is primarily a result of recording \$2.9 million of tax expense during the year ended December 31, 2021 to correct the deferred tax asset and related valuation allowance at one of our properties.
+Additionally, the prior year period included \$2.0 million of deferred tax benefit resulting from changes in UK tax regulations.
+The remaining change during the year ended December 31, 2021 is the result of changes in our deferred tax assets and liabilities related to book / tax timing differences at our international subsidiaries.